Elypia/Elypia-Website/.gitlab/issue_templates/Improvement.md

   be a small optimization of compliance related change, but doesn't add any significant functionality.

-  This is pre-filled with example values, feel free to remove them before populating the template.

   If you feel a heading is irrelevant, just remove it.
 -->